globalgov/manydata/.github/CONTRIBUTING.md

 When writing new code, please follow [tidyverse style guide](https://style.tidyverse.org/index.html) which is based on [standard R guidelines](https://google.github.io/styleguide/Rguide.xml).

 It can help to use packages such as `lintr` and `goodpractice` to ensure these are followed.
+These packages are incorporated into the checks made when a pull request is made.
 The `styler` package fixes in a non-invasive way the code to adhere to the tidyverse formatting rules, and it also provides an RStudio Addins to help with this task.
 To run the `lintr` and `goodpractice` checks or use `styler` in a file run:

 ```r